Countess-of-Chester-Hospital-NHS-FT/Project-Template-R/README.md

 ## To use this template, please use the following practises:

-* Put any data files in the `data` folder.
+* Put any data files (if using) in the `data` folder.
 This folder is explicitly named in the .gitignore file.
 A further layer of security is that all xls, xlsx, csv and pdf files are also explicit ignored in the whole folder as well.  ___If you need to commit one of these files, you must use the `-f` (force) command in `commit`, or specify the file as an exception in the .gitignore but you must be sure there is no identifiable data.__
 * Adapt the .gitignore to suit your needs - it will not necessarily cover everything you need.
-* Save any documentation in the `docs` file.
-This does not mean you should avoid commenting your code, but if you have an operating procedure or supporting documents, add them to this folder.
-If any documentation contains sensitive information that shouldn't be pushed, make sure you add the document to the .gitignore file.
-* Please save all output: data, formatted tables, graphs etc. in the output folder.
-This is also implicitly ignored by git, but you can use the `-f` (force) command in `commit` to add any you wish to publish to github.
+* Save any documentation or outputs (data tables, visulaisations, presentations, models, documents) which need backing up to a folder on the shared drive (put the folder location in the README).
+These may often contain sensitive info and saving them to the shared drive means they are backed up, but not pushed to github.
 * Change the codeowners file (in .github folder) so you are the codeowner.
+* Add a branch protection rule for your main branch and watch the repo so you are made aware of any changes.

 ### Please also consider the following:
 * Linting your code.
 This is a formatting process that follows a rule set.
 We broadly encourage the tidyverse standard, and recommend the `lintr` package.
 * Comment your code to make sure others can follow.
 * Consider your naming conventions: we recommend `snake case` where spaces are replaced by underscores and no capitals are use.
 E.g. `outpatient_referral_data`
+* Use the open code checklist to remind yourself of what is appropriate for pushing to GitHub
+* If your project is a model, use the model card (based on google documentation), if project is not a model you can delete the model card.

 __Please update/replace this README file with one relevant to your project__